dimr/debsnapshot-cli/README.md

 Append this URL to /etc/apt/sources.list.d/snapshot.list? do you want to continue [y/n/Y/N]:y
-Please enter your ROOT password:
+Please enter your sudo password:
 Password:

 ```

-if you answer yes and add your **root** password, it will add the relevant entry with a comment that indicates why this snapshot entry was added.
+if you answer yes and add your **sudo** password, it will add the relevant entry with a comment that indicates why this snapshot entry was added.

 ```
  $ cat /etc/apt/sources.list.d/snapshot.list